dyne/dyne.github.io/src/pages/software/dynebolic.md

 ### Freedom Of Expression

-More than the means of media playback, Dynebolic includes free software for the production of professional grade multimedia.
+More than the means of media playback, dynebolic includes free software for the production of professional grade multimedia.

 ![dancing-tux](/wp-content/uploads/2015/01/dancing-tux.gif)

-For everything you can see and play, Dynebolic includes the software to create it.
+For everything you can see and play, dynebolic includes the software to create it.
 This Operating System lets you express yourself, without the need to rent a license or install additional components.
 Dynebolic was built to make it possible for people to be the independent producers of their own story.
 Not just content creators for corporate platforms or consumers of information.

 ## Appreciated Worldwide

-Since its birth in 2000, Dynebolic has been redistributed by several magazines and adopted by universities, community initiatives, medialabs and public institutions around the World.
+Since its birth in 2000, dynebolic has been redistributed by several magazines and adopted by universities, community initiatives, medialabs and public institutions around the World.

 Listen to this recording from BBC World Debate on Future of learning 12 December 2007 GK3 conference, Kuala Lumpur:
 [![unesco](/wp-content/uploads/2015/01/unesco.jpg)](http://www.unesco.org/archives/multimedia/index.php?s=films_details\&id_page=33\&id_film=1985)